 When is Friendship Day, you ask?
-Well, this year we will celebrate Friendship Day on July 30, 2017.
+Well, we will celebrate Friendship Day on July 30.
 Friendship Day, also known as Friends Day or National Friends Day, began back in 1935 shortly after the end of World War I. Congress noticed the tension and grief that the war had left behind and they felt it was necessary to honor and promote friendly relationships both in the United States and abroad.

 This holiday was set aside to remind people about the value of camaraderie and true friendship.
 After seeing the interesting events and the positive atmosphere that National Friendship Day had on the American people, other countries decided to join the movement making the event international.
 In 1997, the United Nations even went so far as to name Winnie the Pooh the International Friendship Day mascot deeming the character the “Ambassador of Friendship.”
 While this international day of friendship doesn’t quite get the attention that Mother’s Day, Father’s Day, and other holidays get, it is still a big deal in some cities and rightfully so.
 Who wouldn’t want to celebrate having awesome friends anyway?